NepharaLabs/Necrora_App/contracts/test/README.md

-# Luna402 Smart Contract Tests
+# NECRORA Smart Contract Tests

-Comprehensive test suite for all Luna402 smart contracts using Hardhat and Chai.
+Comprehensive test suite for all NECRORA smart contracts using Hardhat and Chai.

 ## Test Files